 Market inflation expectations

-According to 12-month inflation.
-Real interest rates according to breakeven According to 12-month inhation.
-Real interest rates according to Dreakeven inflation rate on Treasury notes are calculated based on Treasury note (RIKB 13 0517) and Treasury bond (RIKS 15 1001) yields until June 2004, and on the difference between the nominal and indexed yield curves onwards (monthly average).
-Until April 2009, the Bank's effective policy rate was the was the current account rate.
+According to 12-month inflation and 1-year inflation expectations.
+Real interest rates according to breakeven inflation rate on Treasury notes are calculated based on Treasury note (RIKB 13 0517) and Treasury bond (RIKS 15 1001) yields until June 2004, and on the difference between the nominal and indexed yield curves onwards (monthly average).
+Until April 2009, the Bank's effective policy rate was the seven-day collateralised lending rate, and from April to September 2009 it was the current account rate.
 From September 2009 to May 2014, the effective policy rate was the average of the current account rate and the maximum rate on 28-day CDs.
 From May 2014, the effective rate is the Bank's seven day term deposit rate.
 Monthly data.
-Sources: Gallup, Statistics Iceland, Central Bank of Iceland.
-VII Financial markets VII-19
+Sources: Gallup, Statistics Iceland, Central Bank of Iceland

+VII-19